FAIRDataPipeline/DataPipeline.jl/README.md

 ## Usage

 It is recommended to use a .yaml configuration file.
 An example .yaml is given in the `examples` folder.
+Refer to https://data.scrc.uk/ for other data products available in the registry.

 ```
 julia> using DataRegistryUtils